Vhi Online Doctor: UX & UI Design and User Testing

 We began work on the first phase of our designs, incorporating ideas and learnings from the wireframes, user feedback and client requests.
 This phase focused on the booking journey, the consultations themselves, and a summary screen to load after the consultation.

-Due to the huge increase in demand for Online Doctor, we moved Vhi from the previous virtual queuing system to a new booking system.
+Due to the huge increase in demand for telehealth services, we moved Vhi from the previous virtual queuing system to a new booking system.
 This allowed Vhi customers to log onto the app, choose a date and time that worked for them and book their appointment.
 We split this journey into more logical steps with screens explaining what would happen next and what to expect along the way.

 Previously, the consultation was hosted outside of the app.
 We helped to move the actual consultation experience within the app to create a more seamless customer experience.
 We also designed a waiting room experience which the app placed the user into before their consultation until their GP was ready for their appointment.
 Whilst in the waiting room, patients were also informed of any updates regarding their appointment, such as if their GP was running late.
 This creates complete transparency with the patient and helps to avoid any confusion or frustration if doctors are running behind on their consultations.